Generalization of spectral bulk-boundary correspondence: Spectral Bulk--Boundary Correspondence

 Then, $F(z)$ is given by the spatial sum of odd-frequency correlation functions in the edge region.
 For superconductors, $F(z)$ can be the sum of anomalous Green's functions, and it is regarded as an odd-frequency Cooper pair amplitude~\cite{doi:10.1143/jpsj.81.011013,RevModPhys.91.045005,Cayao2020}.
 A schematic of the SBBC is shown in Fig.~\ref{fig:sbbc_pic}(a).
 Note that, in the limit $z\rightarrow0$ in Eq.~(\ref{eq:sbbc}), $zF(z)$ and $w(z)$ become

 where $W$ is an integer winding number~\cite{Gamma,PhysRevB.83.224511}, and Eq.~(\ref{eq:bec}) is a conventional bulk--boundary correspondence~\cite{physrevb.83.085426}.
 Notably, $W$ can be well defined only when an energy gap at zero energy is opened.
 From Eq.~(\ref{eq:bec}), the SBBC is regarded as an extension of the conventional bulk--boundary correspondence at zero frequency to a nonzero frequency.
+From Eqs.~\eqref{eq:sbbc}, \eqref{eq:odd_f} and \eqref{eq:bec} with sufficiently small value of $z$, $w(z)$ and $F(z)$ can be expanded as